Liam Millar: Basel

-On 8 July 2021, Swiss Super League club Basel announced that they had signed Millar on a four-year deal until June 2025.
+On July 8, 2021, Swiss Super League club Basel announced that they had signed Millar on a four-year deal until June 2025.
 Liverpool confirmed the transfer the same day.
 The transfer fee was reported to be £1.3 million, with a negotiated a 20 per cent sell-on clause.
-Having completed medical checks on Tuesday, he signed his contract and joined the team on Thursday 8 July for their 2021–22 season under head coach Patrick Rahmen.
+Having completed medical checks on Tuesday, he signed his contract and joined the team on Thursday July 8 for their 2021–22 season under head coach Patrick Rahmen.

-After playing in two test games, Millar played his domestic league debut for his new club in the away game in the Letzigrund, coming on as substitute for Valentin Stocker in the 72nd minute, as Basel won 2–0 against Grasshopper Club on the opening day of the season on 25 July.
-He scored his first goal for his new team in the Swiss Cup away game on 19 September.
+After playing in two test games, Millar played his domestic league debut for his new club in the away game in the Letzigrund, coming on as substitute for Valentin Stocker in the 72nd minute, as Basel won 2–0 against Grasshopper Club on the opening day of the season on July 25.
+He scored his first goal for his new team in the Swiss Cup away game on September 19.
 It was the first goal of the match in the 35th minute as Basel went on to win 3–0 against amateur club FC Rorschach-Goldach.
-He scored his first league goal the team two weeks later, on 26 September, in the home game in the St. Jakob-Park as Basel won 3–1 against Zürich.
-He scored his first goal in the UEFA Europa Conference League in the away game on 4 November.
+He scored his first league goal the team two weeks later, on September 26, in the home game in the St. Jakob-Park as Basel won 3–1 against Zürich.
+He scored his first goal in the UEFA Europa Conference League in the away game on November 4.
 It was the equaliser, in the 57th minute, as Basel played a 1–1 draw against Cyrian team Omonia.

 That season Millar played 31 league games, scoring seven goal, three Cup games, scoring one goal and 12 Conference League games with two goals.
 The team advanced as far as the round of 16 in this competition, but here were eliminated 4–2 on aggregate by Marseille.

 In the following league season he played 26 matches, four in the Cup and 16 in the Conference League scoring his sole goal of the entire season against Irish team Crusaders.
 The team advanced as far as the semi-finals in this competition, but here were eliminated 4–3 on aggregate by Fiorentina.

 Loan to Preston North End

 In September 2023 Millar signed with EFL Championship side Preston North End on a loan deal until the end of the season.
-He made his debut on 16 September against Plymouth Argyle, scoring the second goal in a 2–1 victory at Deepdale.
-On Boxing Day, he registered a goal and an assist in a 2–1 home win against Leeds United.
+He made his debut on September 16 against Plymouth Argyle, scoring the second goal in a 2–1 victory at Deepdale.
+On December 26, he registered a goal and an assist in a 2–1 home win against Leeds United.